ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-5-2.md

-Chapter 4: Setting Goals for Learning and Development: Techniques for Setting Effective Goals
+Techniques for Setting Effective Goals
 =============================================================================================

 Setting goals is a critical component of the lifelong learning process.
 It helps individuals to focus their efforts, prioritize their time, and measure progress towards personal and professional growth.